parthivsriramb30/parthivsriramb30/README.md

 ## About me

-I’m **Parthiv Sriram B**, an aspiring software engineer focused on building reliable, user-centered digital products.
-I enjoy taking an idea from a rough problem statement to a practical solution—learning quickly, refining carefully, and caring about the details that make a product feel polished.

 ```text
 Focus       →  Software development, problem-solving & modern web technologies
 Approach    →  Learn deeply · build deliberately · improve continuously